 - There are two different animation teams and programs used on the show.
 Harmony animation is used for mostly background elements on the show.

 - There’s a 3D department that helps animate cars, planes, and trains; pretty much anything mechanical.

-The only other special feature is a short 3.5 minute featurette called Crackers Costumed Playings, which played at San Diego Comic Con.
-It’s Lucky Yates voicing Crackers as he tries on different costumes for the convention.
+The only other special feature is a short 3.5-minute featurette called Crackers Costumed Playings, which played at San Diego Comic-Con.
+It’s Yates voicing Crackers as he tries on different costumes for the convention.
 His costumes include Cyclops from the X-Men, Lion-O (or Crackers-O) from Thundercats, Dr. Krieger from Archer, and Thanos from the Avengers films which results in a funny snap gag where Crackers loses all of his feathers.

 © 2019 Chris Sawin